MustardMan42/Masterful-CSS-Module/README.md

 ## Step 2: Changing the Sheet for each Journal in Foundry
 * Next you will want to change the Journals in Foundry to the new Sheet we've just registered.
 Open up a journal, and in the top-right corner click the "three dots" icon ( ⁝ ) to edit the settings.
-* Click the gear option in the menu that says "configure sheet"
+* Click the gear option in the menu that says "configure sheet".
-* Under Document click the dropdown for "This Sheet", and select the dropdown entry that matches the label from your .mjs code above ("Troubles in Otari") in my case
+* Under Document click the dropdown for "This Sheet", and select the dropdown entry that matches the label from your .mjs code above ("Troubles in Otari" in my case).
-* Press Save Sheet Configuration
+* Press Save Sheet Configuration.
-* Repeat this step for each journal used by the adventure
+* Repeat this step for each journal used by the adventure.

 ## Step 3: Write a list of Variables for Adventure fonts and colors
 * Next we will list some variables.
 These make it so that if you make a mistake you only need to correct that mistake in one location, instead of all over the code.